-In consideration of our obligations, as a part of the collaboration we received a \leq 3.5 million (\$4.2 million) upfront payment and specified research funding.
-We also are entitled to receive payments on the achievement of research, development and commercial milestones for each product, with up to \leq 26.0 million (\$31.5 million) in development milestones and up to \leq 18 million (\$21.8 million) in commercial milestones for the first therapeutic application and lesser amounts on subsequent therapeutic applications.
-We have the ability to receive over \leq 50 million (\$60.5 million) potential milestone payments from the active collaboration project, including estimated milestone payments in connection with one or more subsequent applications.
+In consideration of our obligations, as a part of the collaboration we received a €3.5 million (\$4.2 million) upfront payment and specified research funding.
+We also are entitled to receive payments on the achievement of research, development and commercial milestones for each product, with up to €26.0 million (\$31.5 million) in development milestones and up to €18 million (\$21.8 million) in commercial milestones for the first therapeutic application and lesser amounts on subsequent therapeutic applications.
+We have the ability to receive over €50 million (\$60.5 million) potential milestone payments from the active collaboration project, including estimated milestone payments in connection with one or more subsequent applications.
 Payments due to us also include tiered mid-to mid-high single digit royalties on sales of products.
 We have agreed that we will not use our Anticalin® technologies to perform, on our own behalf or for third parties, any research or development activities on the same target to which any active program relates.
+Unless earlier terminated, the agreement will remain in effect until the expiration of all payment and related obligations of Sanofi thereunder.